xyzqm/garden/content/thoughts/tbhx.md

 	- is he referencing Wreck/the Fear monsters that are basically staged for nice?
 - Ghostblade is for sure the most compelling character even with no dialogue
 	- his backstory was perfect, the art/sound/score really portrayed his tortuous childhood really well
+- E22: the nice ballet sequence with shand as the puppeteer was really well done